sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 ```

-To evaluate the model, we use manual K-Fold Cross Validation to compare the accuracy of our predictions from our individual champion models.
+To evaluate the model, we use manual K-Fold cross validation to compare the accuracy of our predictions.
+We have defined the K-folds of the dataset in the snippet below to ensure consistency while comparing models.

 ```r